jakubgs/netdev/README.md

 Usage
 -----

-Both kernel module and the server program can be compiled with make.
+Both kernel module and the daemon program can be compiled with make.

-Server can be started with or without arguments.
+Daemon can be started with or without arguments.

-    Usage: ./server [-f CONFIGFILE] [-p SERVERPORT] [-h]
+    Usage: ./netdevd [-f CONFIGFILE] [-p LISTENPORT] [-h]

 Format of configuration file:

-    RemoteDevicePath;DummyDeviceName;ServerIP;ServerPort
+    RemoteDevicePath;DummyDeviceName;DaemonIP;DaemonPort

 Example: